 How did the Black Death affect Europe?

 As surprising as it may seem to modern audiences, medieval and Early Modern people grew accustomed to the plague, and took this periodic loss of population in stride.
-Doctors and scientists worked to understand and treat plague better, especially in terms of preventing its arrival and spread in their communities.
+Plague doctors (opens in new tab) and scientists worked to understand and treat plague better, especially in terms of preventing its arrival and spread in their communities.

 Many important developments in the history of medicine and health occurred against this backdrop of plague: the rebirth of dissection, the discovery of the circulation of blood and the development of public health measures.
 It is unclear why the Second Pandemic ended in Western Europe, while it continued to strike in Russia and the Ottoman Empire well into the 19th century.(opens in new tab)